CASE STUDY

 The User Story

-Creating a user story came easy after our user interviews we understood more about the thought process our user would go through to want to use our app and how using it will help them get to their answer.
+Creating a user story came easily.
+After our user interviews, we understood more about our user's thought process to want to use our app and how using it will help them answer.

 IDENTIFY